vtexdocs/dev-portal-content/docs/legacy-cms/shelf-template-controls.md

 Includes a buy button to add to the list shelf, where the product with specification added by the customer is sent directly to the cart.
 If the product in question has already been purchased for the list, a specific class will be added to the item.
 This way, you can customize the layout also for this status.

-_Note: Control must be added to the shelf template used in the “Lista-Prateleira” page template._
+> ℹ️ Control must be added to the shelf template used in the “Lista-Prateleira” page template.

 `$product.BottomBuy`